-Time saving tip- I also use my pressure canner to can my applesauce and apple pie filling (how to pressure can apple pie filling), though you can use a water-bath because this is an acidic food.
+Time-saving tip- I also use my pressure canner to can my applesauce, though you can use a water-bath because this is acidic food.
 One of the benefits to the pressure canner is you can raw pack all of your vegetables and fruits.
-It will cook fully while it’s being canned.
+It will cook fully while it's being canned.

 Remove air bubbles by sliding a spatula between the side of the jar and your food.
 Run it around the outside of the jar and tap on the top of the food.

 Wipe the rim and threads of the jar with a damp, clean cloth.
 Place lids on jars, screw band down until resistance is met.
 Don't over tighten.